Dental Implants Cost And Information

 This means when a dental implant is placed in the bone, the bone grows around the implant, which is a process called Osseointegration.

-There are a few different options when it comes to dental implants, and the most suitable implant for you depends on your individual case:
+There are a few different options when it comes to implants, and the most suitable implant for you depends on your individual case:

 There is a great explanation of implants and the different options within the following video:

 Mini Dental Implants

 A mini dental implants, as the name suggests, are smaller than regular implants.

 Most commonly they are used for small teeth, front teeth, pre-molars, teeth in narrow areas or for patients where bone tissue density is low

 Differences between mini and regular implants:

 - Size – The size difference is in the diameter of the screw.
 Mini dental implants measure less than 3mm in diameter, where regular implants measure 4-5mm in size

 - Strength – since mini implants are smaller, they cannot take the chewing force that a traditional implant can take.
 For this reason, they are not used where molars are being replaced

 - Insertion process – the process for embedding a mini dental implant is faster than that of a traditional implant.
 This also goes for healing time – normal implants take longer to heal due to the size

 - Price – the smaller implants are approximately half the price of a standard dental implant.
 This presents a more affordable option.